Urviskumar/Autonomous_Navigation_into_Mock_Smart_City/README.md

 GPS-denied environments such as planetary terrains or indoor robotic applications.
 Here, we implement autonomous navigation using sensor fusion techniques within a mock smart city that we built from scratch.

- The main focus is to navigate the robot in indoor environments using built-in sensors such as cameras, LiDAR, and IMU.
+ <p align="justify">The main focus is to navigate the robot in indoor environments using built-in sensors such as cameras,
+ LiDAR, and IMU.
 We have constructed a 3D mock smart city and developed our own custom-trained dataset for lanes and traffic signs.
 Real-time video segmentation feeds are directly sourced from the ZED2 RGB-D data.
  All setups have been implemented using ROS2 Foxy.
 Currently, we are working on implementing the path-planning